DysarthriaImpairment of speech; Slurred speech; Speech disorders - dysarthria

 - Speaking in a nasal or stuffy, hoarse, strained, or breathy voice

 A person with dysarthria may also drool and have problems chewing or swallowing.
-It may be difficult to move the lips, tongue, or jaw.
+It may be hard to move the lips, tongue, or jaw.

 Exams and Tests

-The health care provider will take a medical history and perform a physical examination.
+The health care provider will take a medical history and perform a physical exam.
 Family and friends may need to help with the medical history.

-The physician may perform a laryngoscopy.
-In this test, a flexible viewing tube called a laryngoscope is placed in the mouth and throat to view the voice box.
+A procedure called laryngoscopy may be done.
+During this procedure, a flexible viewing scope is placed in the mouth and throat to view the voice box.

-Tests that may be performed if the cause of the dysarthria is unknown include:
+Tests that may be done if the cause of the dysarthria is unknown include:

 - Blood tests for toxins or vitamin levels